oracle/terraform-provider-oci/website/docs/r/core_instance_pool.html.markdown

 * `instance_configuration_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the instance configuration associated with the instance pool.
 * `instance_display_name_formatter` - A user-friendly formatter for the instance pool's instances.
 Instance displaynames follow the format.
 The formatter does not retroactively change instance's displaynames, only instance displaynames in the future follow the format
 * `instance_hostname_formatter` - A user-friendly formatter for the instance pool's instances.
 Instance hostnames follow the format.
 The formatter does not retroactively change instance's hostnames, only instance hostnames in the future follow the format
 * `load_balancers` - The load balancers attached to the instance pool.
+(Note: From 6.14.0 load_balancers field in oci_core_instance_pool is changed from TypeList to TypeSet - to support load balancer insert operation.
+Also, LB cant by accessed by index)
 	* `backend_set_name` - The name of the backend set on the load balancer.
 	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the load balancer attachment.
 	* `instance_pool_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the instance pool of the load balancer attachment.